 Encoding BioInvent’s anti-CTLA-4 antibody sequence in Transgene’s vaccinia virus backbone promises to optimize the efficacy of this potent checkpoint inhibitor, while reducing the side effects seen when it is given systemically.
 There is also the potential for this novel OV product to be significantly more effective than the combination of single agents.
 Transgene has generated preclinical proof-of-concept data showing that an oncolytic vaccinia virus encoded with a checkpoint inhibitor resulted in better overall survival than the corresponding combination of separate single agents.

 Antibodies are nature’s own defence molecules.
 They are highly selective and very well-tolerated in their human form.

 The antibody-based drug segment is one of the fastest growing segments in the global pharmaceutical market.
-Three of the world's top-selling antibody-based drugs are Rituxan/Mabthera® (rituximab, Roche), Herceptin® (trastuzumab, Roche) and Avastin® (bevacizumab, Roche).
-The combined sales of these drugs amounted to around USD 21 billion in 2016.
-In the next five years the patent protection for Rituxan/Mabthera® and Herceptin® will expire at the same time as new, improved combination therapies are expected to reach the market.
+Three of the world's top-selling antibody-based drugs are Rituxan/Mabthera® (rituximab, Roche), Herceptin® (rastuzumab, Roche) and Avastin® (bevacizumab, Roche).
+The combined sales of these drugs amounted to around USD 22 billion in 2017.
+In the next five years the patent protection for several of the best-selling drugs will expire at the same time as new, improved combination therapies are expected to reach the market.